 The purpose of the Eugene and Mildred Hoff Yehle Reading Room is to provide reflective study space for students, faculty and staff.
 The room is not meant to be used for social functions or receptions.

-The space is utilized for informal academic purposes only, except for special one-time meetings at the discretion of the President in consultation with the President’s Staff.
+The space is utilized for informal academic purposes only, except for special one-time meetings at the discretion of the Library Director.

 The solid wood doors to the Reading Room must remain open at all times so library staff can monitor the use of the room.
 Any exception must be approved by library staff.

 Unacceptable behavior in Upjohn Library Commons includes, but is not limited to:

 Disturbing or harassing others with noise or actions

 Abusive or profane language